Bit Complexity of Jordan Normal Form and Spectral Factorization: Introduction

 Our two main results, advertised in the abstract, appear in Sections \ref{sec:jnf} and \ref{sec:specfact} as Theorems \ref{thm:jnfmain} and \ref{thm:specfactmain}.
 Additional preliminaries for each result are included in its section, and further history and context for our contributions is discussed in Section \ref{sec:related}.
 Two notable common features of our results are: \begin{itemize} \item Our algorithms have good {\em forward error} bounds, i.e., they compute approximations to the exact solution of the given instance (as opposed to backward error, computing exact solutions of nearby instances, which is the standard notion in scientific computing).
-This notion of error is appropriate for mathematical (as opposed to scientific) applications where discontinuous quantities in the input (such as the size of a Jordan block) can be meaningful, but typically comes at the cost of higher running times resulting from the use of numbers with large bit length\footnote{The most well-known example of this phenomenon is that performing Gaussian elimination on an integer matrix exactly takes $O(n^{4}a)$ time \cite{grotschel2012geometric} for an invertible integer matrix with $a-$bit entries.}. \item The running times of our algorithms are bounded solely in terms of the number of bits used to specify the input.
+This notion of error is appropriate for mathematical (as opposed to scientific) applications where discontinuous quantities in the input (such as the size of a Jordan block) can be meaningful, but typically comes at the cost of higher running times resulting from the use of numbers with large bit length. \item The running times of our algorithms are bounded solely in terms of the number of bits used to specify the input.
 This type of result is easier to use than bounds depending on difficult to compute condition numbers, especially for such ill-conditioned problems.
 As such, the key phenomenon enabling our results is that {\em instances of controlled bit length cannot be arbitrarily ill-conditioned} in an appropriate sense. \end{itemize}

 We conclude with a discussion and open problems in Section \ref{sec:discussion}.